 Narrow streets lined with stalls selling exotic spices.

-New shopping mall in Jumeirah.
+Beachfront mall in Jumeirah.

 Open-air mall at Jumeirah Beach Residence.

 Dubai's biggest mall.
 Home to more than 1,000 stores including Bloomingdale's, Debenhams, Galeries Layfayette, Marks & Spencer, and Paris Gallery.